mortii/anki-morphs/docs/src/user_guide/usage/generators.md

 ### Comprehension Target

 Limit the morphs to only those that occur below the specified comprehension percent.
-Let's take these morphs as an example:
+Let’s look at a simple scenario where these are all the morphs:

 ![comprehension-example.png](../../img/comprehension-example.png)